Attingham Park: Women of the College

 What was the experience like for Lady Berwick who continued to live on the east side of Attingham Hall?
 It was important for her that Attingham was to be seen as a home, not just as the premises of an institution.
 Participants of the Attingham Summer School sent letters of thanks for Lady Berwick’s hospitality and they were often intrigued as her role as chatelaine (a woman who owns or controls a large house).

 Lady Mary Trevelyan, Sir George’s mother, was a regular visitor to Attingham.
 She was involved in both the Women’s Institute and Rural Women's Organisation.
 She attended numerous course at the College and had a shared love of gardening with Lady Berwick.

 What will be on display in the Mansion?

-The Mansion will reopen on Saturday 17 February, and will be open daily from 11am until Sunday 4 November.
+The Mansion will be open daily from 11am, until Sunday 4 November.

 Inside, we will be telling the story of life for Lady Berwick during the College years on the east side of the house.
 On the west side and on the basement level there will be small displays explaining how the College made use of the rooms.
 Photos, quotes and replica documents will all help to give an understanding of this time and what it meant for the women of the College.
 We hope visitors may reflect on their own educational opportunities and those of their families and that the displays may re-kindle some memories from those who were part of this life-changing College.